georgait/QAToolsPoc/README.md

 So, in a step definition, one could use the actor to enter some value on a locator like this:

 ```
-await actor.WhoAttemptsTo(Enter.TheValue(text).Using(TopNavBar.SearchDocs));
+await actor.WhoAttemptsTo(Enter.TheValue(text).UsingDynamicLocator(TopNavBar.SearchDocs));
 ```

-Here, we need to clarify the usage of `Using(Func<IPage, ILocator> locationAction)`.
+Here, we need to clarify the usage of `UsingDynamicLocator(Func<IPage, ILocator> locationAction)`.
 To take advantage of Playwright's built-in selector methods, we use a page object that is a static class, for example:
 ```
 public static class TopNavBar